djsentinelle/todolist/README.md

     - I've modified some padding on checkboxes for a better feeling.

 - Branch "edition" : User can now edit his notes by double-click on an item.

+- Branch "local-storage" : User session is saved so he can leave the application without losing his data.
+    - localStorage can't be loaded OnInit.
+We must call `load()` in the constructor.